What's New in ReSharper

 - The Fix in Scope feature is supported for more quick-fixes.
 Now the global fixes work for naming rules, code redundancies, and more.

-- Similarly to 'Fix in scope', some context actions can be now also applied in a wider scope.
+- Similarly to 'Fix in scope', some context actions can also be applied in a wider scope.

 - The Navigate to Action feature that allows you to find and execute any ReSharper command with a couple of keystrokes.